-Japan's big growth streak just came to an end
+Japan's longest growth streak in decades just came to an end

 Related: Why Japan's economy still needs help after $3 trillion binge

-Economists polled by Reuters last week had expected a contraction of 0.2%.

-Experts have predicted Japan's economic growth will be weaker this year than in 2017.
+The contraction was bigger than economists had forecast.
+But Japan may still dodge a recession, which is usually defined as two consecutive quarters of negative growth.
+Thieliant said he expects Japan's economy to return to growth in the second quarter.

-The country faces a rapidly aging population and a lack of women in the workforce, while inflation has remained stubbornly low.
+The country faces serious challenges, including a rapidly aging population, a lack of women in the workforce and stubbornly low inflation.
 Moderate inflation is good for an economy as it encourages consumers to spend.

+Japan just doesn't have the resources to keep growing at a healthy clip, according to Thieliant.
+That can mean a shortage of drivers to deliver goods, not enough roads or ports to move cargo, or a lack of machinery for manufacturing products.

+Japan's recent growth streak was helped by years of massive stimulus from the Bank of Japan that aimed to get businesses and consumers spending again after a prolonged period of stagnation and falling prices.